Today I am taking the risk of penetrating Steve Wyrick through jet turbine illusion secret and emerge with the reveal to share with you.

 The distance of the fan blade tips is now further away from the big round casing.

-It is simply because the whole propeller has shifted or moved slightly inward.
+It is simply because the whole set of propeller has shifted or moved slightly inward.

 At 0:29 when the performer covers half the propeller with the black spandex, you can see him using his right hand manning the switch.